percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 .. warning::

-   The backup should be prepared with the keyring that was used when backup was being taken.
-This means that if the keyring has been rotated between the base and incremental backup that you'll need to use the keyring that was in use when the first incremental backup has been taken.
+   The backup should be prepared with the keyring file and type that was used when backup was being taken.
+This means that if the keyring has been rotated or you have upgraded from a plugin to a component between the base and incremental backup that you must use the keyring that was in use when the first incremental backup has been taken.

 Preparing the second incremental backup is a similar process: apply the deltas